 - CORe (noncredit or credit).
 You apply for CORe directly with Harvard Business School Online.

-You need to earn a passing grade in CORe and a B or higher grade in microeconomic theory or economics of business, without letting your overall Harvard cumulative GPA dip below 3.0.
+You need to earn a passing grade in CORe and a B or higher grade in the economics course, without letting your overall Harvard cumulative GPA dip below 3.0.

 Eligibility: Before enrolling in any degree-applicable courses, you need to possess a four-year, US regionally accredited bachelor’s degree or its foreign equivalent.
 You cannot already have or be in the process of earning a master’s degree in finance or a related field.
 The CORe credential cannot be more than three years old at the time of application.